Rethinking Invasive Species Management in Florida

 What Even Is an Invasive Species?

-There are a lot of plants and animals in the U.S. that didn’t start here.
+There are a lot of plants and animals in the U.S. that did not start here.

 Tomatoes?
 Native to South America.